 - 6) Damage due to neglect, inadequate room or kiln ventilation, mechanical abuse, improper storage, inadequate maintenance, improper use or freight damage. - 7) Damage to the elements or element holders due to failure to properly keep the kiln clean (i.e. allowing glaze or ceramic chards from exploding pots) to make contact with the element holders. - 8) Damage to the kiln caused for firing in ambient conditions that are too hot for the control or other components in the kiln.
 The DynaTrol is rated for use up to 125°F (52°C).
 That means that the room that you fire in should be less than 110°F (43°C) (because the control will be slightly hotter than room air dues to transferred heat from the kiln).
 Note that direct sunlight on the control face may raise the temperature of the board beyond what you would expect from the ambient temperature or the kiln heat.
-Also note that the DynaTrol specifically allows the operator to check the control board temperature. - 9) Failure to report defect within fifteen (15) days after it becomes manifest or known. - 10) Any alteration of parts or design that vary from factory designs. - 11) Use of elements and/or other parts other than genuine L&L parts supplied by L&L or its authorized Distributors and Dealers. - 12) Thermocouple Protection Tubes are not warranted against breakage. - 13) L&L's warranty is strictly limited to repair or replacement of defective items.
+Also note that the DynaTrol specifically allows the operator to check the control board temperature. - 9) Failure to report defect within fifteen (15) days after it becomes manifest or known. - 10) Any alteration of parts or design that vary from factory designs. - 11) Use of elements and/or other parts other than genuine L&L parts supplied by L&L or its authorized distributors and dealers. - 12) Thermocouple Protection Tubes are not warranted against breakage. - 13) L&L's warranty is strictly limited to repair or replacement of defective items.
 Kilns may not be returned. - 14) Distributors and Dealers are not authorized by L&L to modify and/or assume any other obligations or liabilities other than those expressed in this limited warranty and any such additional obligations are null and void. - 15) EXCEPT AS SPECIFICALLY WARRANTED HEREIN, KILNS ARE SOLD AS IS.
-L&L MAKES

-NO OTHER WARRANTY, EXPRESS OR IMPLIED, COVERING THE GOODS AND SPECIFICALLY DISCLAIMS ALL IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
-Purchaser acknowledges that certain conditions or circumstances may be created or incurred by Purchaser or user or over which L&L has no control, including, but not limited to, climactic conditions, improper use, inadequate maintenance, and Purchaser, as a condition of purchase or use, assumes responsibility for and releases L&L from liability arising out of the use of the kilns attributable to such causes.
+L&L MAKES NO OTHER WARRANTY, EXPRESS OR IMPLIED, COVERING THE GOODS AND SPECIFICALLY DISCLAIMS ALL IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS

-- 16) L&L SHALL NOT BE LIABLE FOR ANY INCIDENTAL, SECONDARY, CONSEQUENTIAL DAMAGES, INCLUDING BUT NOT LIMITED TO BODILY INJURY OR DEATH, LOST PROFITS, LOSS OF USE, OR OTHER ECONOMIC LOSSES.
-Purchaser agrees that L&L's total liability for any damages or remedies arising hereunder shall be limited to direct damages, in an amount not exceeding the purchase price actually paid.
-Replacement or repair or refund, at L&L's sole discretion, of the purchase price of the equipment purchased shall constitute the exclusive and sole remedy available to Purchaser.
-Any action for breach of contract or negligence must be commenced by Purchase within one (1) year after delivery of the equipment to Purchaser. - 17) L&L's full Terms and Conditions of Sale are available at http://hotkilns.com/standardterms.pdf.
+- FOR A PARTICULAR PURPOSE.
+Purchaser acknowledges that certain conditions or circumstances may be created or incurred by Purchaser or user or over which L&L has no control, including, but not limited to, climactic conditions, improper use, inadequate maintenance, and Purchaser, as a condition of purchase or use, assumes responsibility for and releases L&L from liability arising out of the use of the kilns attributable to such causes. - 16) L&L SHALL NOT BE LIABLE FOR ANY INCIDENTAL OR CONSEQUENTIAL DAMAGES, INCLUDING BUT NOT LIMITED TO BODILY INJURY OR DEATH, LOST PROFITS, LOSS OF USE, OR OTHER ECONOMIC LOSSES.
+Purchaser agrees that L&L's total liability for any damages or remedies arising hereunder shall be limited to direct damages in an amount not exceeding the purchase price paid. as to the particular delivery with respect to which such damages are claimed and the provisions set forth herein constitute the exclusive remedy against and the entire liability of L&L in connection therewith.
+Any action for breach of contract or negligence must be commenced by Purchaser within one (1) year after the cause of action has accrued.